 - 3. Inserting the head into the body

-Naruko kokeshi uses friction produced from the body spinning on the wheel when inserting the head into the body.
-A phenomenon is called “gatako” in which smoke comes out caused by frictional heat and a squeaking noise is made when the head is pushed in one stroke, defining the head insertion technique in Naruko kokeshi.
-Toogatsuta kokeshi and Yajiro kokeshi employ the techniques called “sashikomi” or “hamekomi” to insert the head to the body.
+Naruko kokeshi uses friction produced from the body spinning on the wheel while inserting the head into the body.
+A phenomenon called gatako in which smoke is caused by frictional heat and a squeaking noise is made when the head is pushed in one stroke, defines their unique head insertion technique.
+Togatta kokeshi and Yajiro kokeshi use the techniques sashikomi or hamekomi to insert the head to the body.